 Purpose - The Student Council promotes close cooperation throughout the student body, the school community, and the community at large.
 Principles and responsibilities of a democracy and the promotion of the general welfare of the school and community are the focus of the council.
 Prospective voting members must secure a nomination paper signed by class members.
 Seven representatives are elected at large.
 Class officers are members and have voting rights.
-No members can be on the ineligible list at the time of elections or at any time during his/her term.
+No members can be on the ineligible list at the time of elections or at any time during their term.
 Meetings are held at least once a month or whenever deemed necessary.
 To remain on the council, members are expected to attend all scheduled meetings.
 Membership: Open to any interested student.

-Advisor: Jane Mathisen: jmathisen@hanoverschools.org
+Advisors: Jane Mathisen & Jenny Stakeva: imathisen@hanoverschools.org, estakeva@hanoverschools.org